*Content note: discussion of sexual violence and assault

 - Tell somebody you trust

-- Tell a bar manager, bouncer or member of staff
+- Tell a bar manager, door supervisor or member of staff

 - Stay in a public area and try to find a safe space where a member of staff can help you